 Make it real

-Neal Analytics makes it easier to build business cases and implement these different cognitive services within intelligent applications.
-Our engagement models enable customers to deploy a proof-of-concept leveraging any of these cognitive services with the help of Neal’s expert implementation team.
+Neal Analytics has created an engagement offer to make it easier to build business cases and implement these different cognitive services within intelligent applications.
+The offer enables customers to deploy a proof-of-concept leveraging any of these cognitive services with Neal’s expert implementation team’s help.
 Often, proving the concept and validating an intelligent application’s market viability is the first step on a more extensive development journey, and Neal Analytics is eager to help.